-Epinephrine overdosage can also cause transient bradycardia followed by tachycardia and these may be accompanied by potentially fatal cardiac arrhythmias.
+Epinephrine overdosage can also cause transient bradycardia followed by tachycardia, and these may be accompanied by potentially fatal cardiac arrhythmias.
 Premature ventricular contractions may appear within one minute after injection and may be followed by multifocal ventricular tachycardia (prefibrillation rhythm).
 Subsidence of the ventricular effects may be followed by atrial tachycardia and occasionally by atrioventricular block.
-Treatment of arrhythmias consists of administration of a beta-blocking drug such as propranolol.
+Treatment of arrhythmias consists of administration of a beta-adrenergic blocking drug such as propranolol.

 Additional Epipen Information